 North Seattle Campus Security maintains a close working relationship with the Seattle Police Department (SPD).
-Campus Security staff occasionally work with other law enforcement agencies in Seattle and King County, including the King County Sheriff's Office and Washington State Patrol.
+Campus Security staff occasionally work with other law enforcement agencies in Seattle and King County, including the King County Sheriff's Office and the Washington State Patrol.
 Meetings are held with these agencies on both a formal and informal basis when necessary.
-North Seattle CSOs/CSSs and SPD communicate regularly on the scene of incidents that occur in and around the campus area.
-The Director of Campus Safety and Security works closely with SPD Detectives when incidents arise that require joint investigative efforts, resources, crime reports and exchanges of information.
+North Seattle CSOs and SPD communicate regularly on the scene of incidents that occur in and around the campus area.
+The Director of Campus Safety and Security works closely with SPD Detectives when incidents arise that require joint investigative efforts, resources, crime reports, and exchanges of information.

-There is a written memorandum of understanding between North Seattle College and the Seattle Police Department.
-It is titled "Interlocal Cooperation Agreement to Provide Mutual Aid and Mobilization between the Seattle College District VI and the City of Seattle, Washington, and the Seattle Police Department."
+There is a written Memorandum of Understanding (MOM) between North Seattle College and the Seattle Police Department.
+It is titled "Interlocal Cooperation Agreement to Provide Mutual Aid and Mobilization between the North Seattle College and the City of Seattle, Washington, and the Seattle Police Department."
 The agreement was established on June 12, 2009.

-How to Contact Campus Security
+How to Contact Campus Safety and Security

-- 1. If you are reporting a life/death or medical emergency, please first call 9-1-1 and then Campus Security at 206-934-3636. - 2.
-Call 206-934-3636 for on-campus non-emergencies or to report suspicious activity on campus owned/operated property.
+- 1. If you are reporting a life/death or medical emergency, please first call 9-1-1 and then call Safety and Security at (206) 934-3636. - 2.
+Call (206) 934-3636 for on-campus non-emergencies or to report suspicious activity on campus-owned/operated property.